GaragePixel/stdlib-for-mx2/README.md

 # Contact

 If you have any questions or suggestions, feel free to open an issue or contact the repository owner.

-The value of these sub-libraries, wraps, patches and additions will increase with the number of users, that's why I worked to reduce the barriers to understanding the library by creating some diagrams and simplify its use through stdlib.